node-modules/parameter/README.md

 - `itemType` - The type of every item in this array.
 - `rule` - An object that validate the items of the array.
 Only work with `itemType`.
-- `max` - The maximun length of the array.
+- `max` - The maximum length of the array.
-- `min` - The minimun lenght of the array.
+- `min` - The minimum lenght of the array.

 #### abbr